eastend-street/portfolio/works/codeo.md

 ## What is Codeo?
 Codeo is a website to search programming video from YouTube.
-You can search programming YouTube video by each category such as React, Python.
+You can search programming YouTube video by each category such as React, Python and etc.

 ## Technologies
-I developed all of the service, front end, design, calling YouTube API.
+Developed all of the service, frontend, design and calling YouTube API.

 - React.js
 - React Hooks